 Now, right-click on the Intel folder, select New and then Key.

 Step 5: Go to the right-side of the pane and right-click on an empty area.
 Now, from the right-click menu, select DWORD (32-bit) Value.

 Step 6: Now, rename the new value as DedicatedSegmentSize.

 Step 7: Double-click to open the Edit Value dialogue box.
-Go to the Value Data field and change the value to either 256 MB or 512MB.
+Go to the Value Data field and change the value to

 Now, close the Registry Editor and restart your system for the changes to be effective.
 Make sure that you do not Shut Down your system, but press the Restart button instead.